ziad-saab/react-intro-workshop/README.md

 In this section, we are going to create some React components that receive user input.
 We'll start with a stateless component, then we'll look at our first stateful component.

 ### Guess the number, stateless edition
-In `src/js/components`, create a file called `GuessTheNumber.jsx`.
+In `src/`, create a file called `GuessTheNumber.js`.
 In it, create a component called `GuessTheNumber`.
 Your component will accept a prop called `numberToGuess`.
 The prop is required and should be a number.

 Your component should output a text input box and a button.
 When the button is clicked, your component should retrieve the current value of the text input.
 If the input is equal to the `numberToGuess` prop, then you should `alert('You are correct')`.
 If not, you should `alert` whether the user guessed a lower or higher number.

 Since this component is stateless, there will not be a "number of tries" or anything like that.
 Start by creating a `render` method that outputs a text input and a button.
 Add an `onClick` prop to the button and give it the value `this._handleButtonClick`.
 Because you're inside the `render` method's code, `this` represents an instance of the `GuessTheNumber` component.

-To add a `_handleButtonClick` method to your component, all you have to do is add it to the object you pass to `React.createClass`.
+To add a `_handleButtonClick` method to your component, all you have to do is add it to the class, on top of the `render` method.
 In this method, you'll need to retrieve the value of the rendered input box.
 How can you do that?
 If this was jQuery, you'd probably select the input box using a class name or ID or something, then call `.val()` to retrieve the value.

 In React, when we need to refer to the DOM -- we need to do it in this case because the DOM is holding the value of the input box -- we can add a `ref` property to the element we want to reference, like this: